mwmckenzie/fast-csharp-ais-log-decoder/README.md

 ## Status

+For demonstration and sharing of ideas/concepts only (at least at the current stage of development).

 Basic functionality is complete and generally satisfies tests for valid output, as well as generally meeting goals for processing speed.

+Application and script structure and syntax is still quite rough and no attempt has been made to produce 'finished' or 'final' code.
+There is quite a bit of redundant and unoptimized code throughout and is in need of quite a bit of refactoring.

 ## Primary Application Processes